top of page

 Review of existing contracts as well as establishing new contracts are opportunities to make savings and improve service levels.
 As the belt is tightened on budgets these opportunities should be grasped and used to your best advantage.

-Smaller contracts can be let through estimates, quotations and tender without committing to the full European Union procurement process, however there are requirements for openness and transparency that you should be aware of, as well as needing to adhere to your own internal procurement rules.
+Smaller contracts (up to £30k total contract value - inc VAT) can be let through estimates, quotations and tender without committing to the full European Union procurement process, however there are requirements for openness and transparency that you should be aware of, as well as needing to adhere to your own internal procurement rules.

-When it comes to larger contracts we are fully aware of the new requirements under the Public Contract Regulations 2015 and we are able to manage your precurements in a fully compliant manner.
-Applicable contracts within social housing are generally those with a potential value over £213,477 for goods and services and £5,336,937 for works (Jan 2022 thresholds - which now include VAT) and in these cases contracts have to be procured in accordance with the Public Contract Regulations 2015.
-The threshold for services is quite low; the thresholds are for potential contract values and so a service contract for three years, extendable for two further years, with an annual value of £35,580 plus VAT or more would require compliant procedures to be followed.
+When it comes to larger contracts the relevant legislation is the new Procurement Act 2023 (with effect from 24th February 2025).
+Applicable contracts within social housing are generally those with a potential value over £214,904 for goods and services and £5,372,609 for works (Jan 2024 thresholds - which now include VAT) and in these cases contracts have to be procured in accordance with the Public Contract Regulations 2015 up until 24th February 2025 (but see the transitional arrangements here).
+The threshold for services is quite low; the thresholds are for potential contract values and so a service contract for three years, extendable for two further years, with an annual value of £35,817 plus VAT or more would require compliant procedures to be followed.

-The 'small lots' allowance is the largest size of contract that you can let for contracts that would otherwise fall within the thresholds, providing the total of small lots contracts does not exceed 20% of the overall value of a particular procurement requirement.
+There is a 'small lots' allowance which is the largest value of contracts that you can procure without Public Notice.
+This is for contracts that would otherwise fall within the thresholds, providing the total of small lots contracts within any procurement category does not exceed 20% of the overall value of a particular procurement requirement.
 We can help you make best use of this allowance.

 We have undertaken procurement above and below the thresholds for clients and we have experience letting one off contracts and framework agreements, including call offs and setting up framework agreements for future use.

-We have worked as lead in project groups that comprise housing officers, board members and residents and we have led them through the procurement process, as well as developing the tender documentation, including the standardised selection questionnaire (SQQ or SQ), where permitted, and invitation to tender (ITT) and also the SSQ and ITT evaluation methodologies.
+We have worked as lead in project groups that comprise housing officers, board members and residents and we have led them through the procurement process, as well as developing the tender documentation, including the standardised selection questionnaire (SQQ or SQ), where permitted, business questionnaires and invitations to tender (ITT) and also the SSQ and ITT evaluation methodologies.

 See a case study here.